rasismeiro/PHP-Slack/README.md

 One thing to note is that there are a few helper methods, both for special use and general use.

-### Response

-You have two choices when it comes to the response object, the default is an array that directly represents the JSON response.
-The second option is a 'Dynamic Response' which allows you to access the data as so: `$response->members[0]->name` rather than `$response['members'][0]['name']`.

-This must be enabled via the `slack.dynamic` bool config in app.php.

 #### General

 * `$payloadObject->message`